- Be limited to 4 students in the lobby, and up to 2 students in each of the “wing” studios

 Moon & Stars/Kutandara events are supported with staff and instruments, provide our performance program members with performance opportunities, and serve as community outreach.
 On occasion, a director may invite a class to play at a performance group event as a warm-up act or to give the performing band a break.
 This is done on a case-by-case basis.
 If you are a member in a class that is interested in these types of opportunities, please let your instructor know!

-Adult classes that have been together for one year or more are given more access to the building through a key holder/facility steward position.
-A key holder/facility steward is invited to step forward from each class in the fall for the school year.
+Adult classes that have been together for one year or more are given more access to the building through a key holder/building steward position.

-As a key holder/facility steward, your key allows you and your class access to the building and use of its amenities.
+As a key holder/building steward, your key allows you and your class access to the building and use of its amenities.
 With the possession of this key, however, comes responsibility.
-These responsibilities are outlined in “Facility Steward Agreement.”
-Please read this document carefully before signing a contract so you are aware of all that being a key holder/facility steward entails.
+These responsibilities are outlined in “Building Steward Agreement.”
+Please read this document carefully before signing a contract so you are aware of all that being a key holder/building steward entails.
 If you would be willing to act in this role, please let your class and instructor know.

 A class ambassador is invited to step forward from each class.
 Class Ambassadors act as logistical and social organizers within their own class and among other like-leveled classes.
 They work in partnership with their instructor to improve their own and their peers’ experience.
 If you would be willing to act in this role, please let your class and instructor know.